Screen#

 set screen origin#

-The set screen origin sets the origin (0,0) used for drawing or printing on the robot’s screen.
-By default, drawing or printing blocks consider the top left corner of the screen as the origin.
+The set screen origin stack block changes the origin (0, 0) used for drawing or printing on the robot’s screen.
+By default, the origin is the top-left corner of the screen.
 This block can reset the origin to an alternate (x, y) screen coordinate location.

 set screen origin stack block#